goooooouwa/goplan-api/README.md

     - Confidential: uncheck
     - Scopes: write
 3. Copy the application UID and save it as REACT_APP_CLIENT_ID in the corresponding GoPlan Web env file
-4. Start GoPlan Web server, login and start using GoPlan.
+4. Start GoPlan Web server, login or sign up then start using GoPlan!

 ## How to deploy to production with Docker